Still Sucks: Promotion

 On July 6, 2019, the band debuted the song "Out of Style" (then tentatively titled "Wasteoid") live in Paris, France.
 The band played a studio recording of a new song titled "Dad Vibes" at the end of their performance at Lollapalooza on August 2, 2021, with Durst stating that it was "off [their] new album", and they released it as a single on September 30, 2021, marking their first brand-new material to be released for seven years.

 On October 19, 2021, Durst posted a poll to his Instagram story, asking his followers if he should release one new song at a time or just release the entire album (12 songs) at once.
 The result of the poll skewed heavily in favor of the latter choice.
 On October 24, Durst teased a partial view of a new album cover on his Instagram story and suggested that the album would be released on Halloween—October 31, 2021, which would ultimately come true.

 Unlike previous albums, Still Sucks was initially released on digital platforms only (Spotify, Apple Music, etc.).
 18 months later on May 19, 2023, a physical release was made available through Suretone Records' website.

-On February 8, 2023, a video for "Out Of Style" was released, which featured the band as deepfakes of world leaders like Joe Biden, Vladimir Putin, Volodymyr Zelensky, Xi Jinping, and Kim Jong Un.
+On February 8, 2023, a video for "Out of Style" was released, which featured the band as deepfakes of world leaders Joe Biden, Vladimir Putin, Volodymyr Zelensky, Xi Jinping, and Kim Jong Un.
 On July 5, 2024, the band released an AI-generated music video for "Turn It Up, Bitch".